-Detention is a period of time served by a student for minor infractions of school policies.
-Detentions may be held at lunch, flex time, after school or on Saturdays.
+Detention is a period of time served by a student for infractions of school policies.
+Detentions may be held at lunch, before school, after school or on Saturdays.
 Students may be required to sit in silence, perform service, or engage in a learning assignment.
-After school detention will be served during the week from 3:30 p.m. to 4:30 p.m.
+Before school detention will be served during the week from 6:50-7:50 am and after school detention will be served during the week from 3:30 p.m. - 4:30 p.m.
 Students must make all necessary transportation arrangements prior to the day they will serve detention.
-Students will not be admitted to detention after 3:30 p.m.
-Failure to serve an after school detention within the allotted time will result in two detentions being assigned.
-Failure to serve the double detentions or repeated detentions will result in Saturday detention.
-Saturday detentions are four hours in duration and the student will report on the designated Saturday in full uniform.
+Students will not be admitted to detention after 6:50 am or 3:30 p.m.
+Failure to serve a before school or after school detention within the allotted time will result in two detentions being assigned.
+Failure to serve the detentions or repeated detentions will result in Saturday detentions are four hours in duration from 8:00 am-12:00 p.m.
+The student will report on the designated Saturday in full IWA uniform.